WhatsApp launches Indian media blitz to dispel fake news woes

 During the week, it aims to publish similar advertisements in regional dailies across India, from the states of Gujarat, Maharashtra and Rajasthan in the west to the most populous state of Uttar Pradesh in the north, it added.

-WhatsApp has previously said it is tweaking features and giving users controls in its effort to rein in false messages.
+On Tuesday, WhatsApp also rolled out a new feature that will label forwarded messages as such, indicating to receivers that the sender is not the creator of the message.

-It is also testing the labeling of messages to show users when a message received is just a forward, rather than one created by the sender.
+WhatsApp has previously said it is giving users controls and information to help them stay safe, and that it plans to run long-term public safety advertising campaigns to rein in false messages.

 Reporting by Sankalp Phartiyal; Editing by Clarence Fernandez and Euan Rocha